 The prologue and epilogue scripts can be very simple.
 On most systems, the script must declare the execution shell using the #!<SHELL> syntax (for example, #!/bin/sh").
 In addition, the script may want to process context sensitive arguments passed by Torque to the script.

 Prologue Environment

-The following arguments are passed to the presetup.prologue, prologue.parallel scripts:
+The following arguments are passed to the prologue, prologue.user, and prologue.parallel scripts: